scottsapps/SCOTUSWatch_Android/README.md

 This app is a notification client only.
 It does **not** include:

 - A document browser or archive
-- AI summaries or vote breakdowns (those are iOS-only for now)
+- AI summaries or vote breakdowns (those are available on iOS (coming soon), Windows, and Bluesky)
 - Settings or preferences

-If you tap a notification and want to read the summary, the companion iOS/iPadOS app has the full experience.

 ---